 Contact Lenses (cont.)

 You should examine your contact lenses for any defects.
 In the case of a torn soft lens or a cracked gas permeable lens, your eye should feel immediately relieved once you remove the lens.
-If soap or cleaning solution gets in your contact lens case and, in turn, on your lenses, irrigate your eyes with your rinsing solution or tap water.
-This can be extremely painful.
+If soap or cleaning solution gets in your contact lens case and, in turn, on your lenses, irrigate your eyes with your rinsing solution or tap water if no sterile solution is available.
+Tap water, especially overseas or in warm climates, may be contaminated with harmful germs.
+This can cause an extremely painful infection.
 Then, either discard the lenses or rinse them off multiple times in the storage solution to rid the lenses of the soap.

 Must Read Articles Related to Contact Lenses